-- 28. First, there is a reasonable relationship between the KERP and Debtors' need to retain important employees.
-The Debtors, in consultation with their advisors, designed the KERP to motivate and reward the KERP participants for their significant efforts given the increased demands placed upon them in connection with the chapter 11 process and the uncertainty presented by an on-going reorganization process.
-The KERP will ensure that the Debtors have the appropriate staff on hand to facilitate a timely exit from these chapter 11 cases, thereby maximizing value for the Debtors' estates.
-Specifically, the Debtors designed the KERP to ensure that the KERP participants remain employed with the Debtors through the duration of the chapter 11 cases.
-A failure to retain the KERP participants would cause the Debtors to incur significant time and money to hire and train replacement employees, which would, in turn, hinder their reorganization to the detriment of all parties in interest. - 29.
-Second, the cost of the KERP is reasonable given the Debtors' assets and liabilities.
-As discussed above, Willis Towers Watson engaged in a benchmarking analysis to assist the Debtors with the design of the KERP.
-The costs associated with the KERP are within the range of market practice as compared to plans proposed and approved at similarly situated companies in
+- 29. First, there is a reasonable relationship between the 2020 KERP and Debtors' need to continue to retain important employees.
+The Debtors, in consultation with their advisors, designed the 2020 KERP to motivate and reward the 2020 KERP participants for their significant efforts given the increased demands placed upon them in connection with the chapter 11 process and the uncertainty presented by an ongoing reorganization process.
+The 2020 KERP will ensure that the Debtors have the appropriate staff on hand to facilitate a timely exit from these chapter 11 cases, thereby maximizing value for the Debtors' estates.
+Specifically, the Debtors designed the 2020 KERP to ensure that the 2020 KERP participants remain employed with the Debtors through the remainder of the chapter 11 cases.
+A failure to retain the 2020 KERP participants would cause the Debtors to incur significant time and money to hire and train replacement employees, which would, in turn, hinder their reorganization to the detriment of all parties in interest. - 30.
+Second, the cost of the 2020 KERP is reasonable given the Debtors' assets and liabilities.
+As discussed above, Willis Towers Watson engaged in a benchmarking analysis to assist the Debtors with the design of the 2020 KERP.
+The costs associated with the 2020 KERP are within the range of market practice as compared to plans proposed and approved at similarly situated companies in chapter 11.
+Moreover, the Debtors will be judicious in allocating any 2020 KERP awards, as they were with respect to 2019 awards.
+Accordingly, the costs are reasonable and well-justified given the size of the Debtors' businesses.

-- chapter 11.
-Accordingly, the costs are reasonable and well-justified given the size of the Debtors' businesses. - 30.
-Third, the scope of the KERP is fair and reasonable.
-The Debtors will undertake a careful selection process and receive input from their advisors in determining the specific employees that should be eligible.
-All potential KERP participants would be employees that provide necessary services across the Debtors' businesses.
-Retaining employees who serve multiple entities allows the Debtors to leverage employees who are essential to the Debtors' chapter 11 efforts and continued efficient operation. - 31.
-Fourth, the Debtors submit that the KERP is consistent with industry practice.
-As outlined in the Georgeson declaration, the KERP is more cost-effective than retention plans in other, similar chapter 11 cases in terms of total costs.
-With respect to eligibility, metrics, and payout timing, the KERP is similar to other plans recently approved in chapter 11 cases. - 32.
-Fifth, the Debtors performed their due diligence in determining the need for the KERP.
+- 31. Third, the scope of the 2020 KERP is fair and reasonable.
+As they did with the 2019 KERP, the Debtors will undertake a careful selection process (and receive input from their advisors) in determining the specific employees that should be eligible for an award.
+All potential 2020 KERP participants would be employees that provide necessary services across the Debtors' businesses.
+Retaining employees who serve multiple entities allows the Debtors to leverage employees who are essential to the Debtors' chapter 11 efforts and continued efficient operation. - 32.
+Fourth, the Debtors submit that the 2020 KERP is consistent with industry practice.
+As outlined in the Georgeson declaration, the 2020 KERP is more cost-effective than retention plans in other, similar chapter 11 cases in terms of total costs.
+With respect to eligibility, metrics, and payout timing, the 2020 KERP is similar to other plans recently approved in chapter 11 cases. - 33.
+Fifth, the Debtors performed their due diligence in determining the need for the 2020 KERP.
 In developing the plan, the Debtors consulted with department heads to determine which employees were likely to leave or even actively searching for new work.
-As set forth more fully in the Georgeson declaration, the Debtors' then compared their proposed retention awards for KERP participants against similarly situated companies in chapter 11. - 33.
-Sixth, the Debtors relied in part on the independent review of Willis Towers Watson and their other advisors in developing the KERP.
-Moreover, the Debtors have actively shared information regarding the KERP with their key creditor constituencies and the Office of the United States Trustee.
-Because of this open engagement, the Debtors believe that the interests of their estates have been adequately protected and that the KERP is justified by the facts and circumstances of these chapter 11 cases.
+As set forth more fully in the Georgeson declaration, the Debtors' then compared their proposed retention awards for 2020 KERP participants against similarly situated companies in chapter 11. - 34.
+Sixth, the Debtors relied in part on the independent review of Willis Towers Watson and their other advisors in developing the 2020 KERP.
+The Debtors believe that the interests of their estates have been adequately protected and that the 2020 KERP is justified by the facts and circumstances of these chapter 11 cases.

-19-22312-rdd Doc 404 Filed 04/23/19 Entered 04/23/19 21:12:37 Main Document Pg 17 of 23
+19-22312-rdd Doc 1357 Filed 12/20/19 Entered 12/20/19 19:57:56 Main Document Pg 18 of 24